PDF of this entire webpage 26 May 2025

 The 2025 AAIWG Summer Conference hosted by our member Dr Daniel DeHaan, Frederick Copleston Senior Research Fellow and Lecturer In Philosophy and Theology in the Catholic Tradition, Campion Hall and Blackfriars, University of Oxford.
 The event is organized by Dr DeHaan, Prof. Luis X. López-Farjeat (Universidad Panamericana) and Prof. Richard C. Taylor (Marquette University & KU Leuven), with the assistance of Prof. Brett Yardley (DeSales University) and Prof. Nathaniel Taylor (The Catholic University of America).

 The entire event will take place over four (4) days.
-On 28 May we will have a special day devoted to graduate student mentoring.
+On 28 May we have a special day devoted to graduate student mentoring.
 The Conference itself will be 29-31 May.
-One of the three days will be specifically devoted to the topic of the influence of philosophy in the lands of Islam on the development of philosophical and theological thought in Europe.
+The second of the three days is specifically devoted to the topic of the influence of philosophy in the lands of Islam on the development of philosophical and theological thought in Europe.

 Membership in the AAIWG is not necessary but some priority may be given to submissions by members.